gyantal/SqCore/docs/Misc/Vnc-TigerVncCompile.md

 One of the most common ways to get GCC on Windows is through MinGW (Minimalist GNU for Windows) or MSYS2.
 Another option is to use Cygwin, which provides a large collection of GNU and Open Source tools for Windows.
 (ZLib source code is better compiled that way.)

 - [MSYS2](https://www.msys2.org/) The Building Platform for Windows.
 Its package manager is 'PacMan'.
+!
+Important.
+Make sure the PATH environment variable is set to its BIN folder. (e.g. PATH += 'C:\opt\msys64\usr\bin;') Check that from any Terminal, "pacman --version" works.
-Then in it, you can install MinGW, the GCC compiler environment with
-"pacman -S mingw-w64-ucrt-x86_64-gcc" or/and
+Then for the MSYS2 framework you can install MinGW, the GCC compiler environment with "pacman -S mingw-w64-ucrt-x86_64-gcc" or/and
 "pacman -S mingw-w64-x86_64-toolchain"
 Or install MinGW64 in any other way.
 You can google what is the best way.